Sheikhsoft/accident_reporting/README.md

 - add project 'pubspec.yaml' assets: section to your project 'pubspec.yaml'

-- convert your android to AndroidX [LinkViz](https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility)
+- [convert your android to AndroidX] (https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility)

 -  Then, Add the packages to your project 'pubspec.yaml'